-In her presentation titled “Today’s Challenges to Quality and Future Opportunities,” Gulbrinski noted that there is no shortage of challenges with quality assurance in product development and change is probably the biggest nuisance.
-Ongoing changes to regulatory guidelines and manufacturing technologies will likely introduce obstacles that we have yet to experience.
-She asserted that in order to keep combating new issues, you should change the lens you currently use to view the world of quality.
+Upfront, Gulbinski asserted that there is no shortage of challenges with quality assurance in product development.
+Frequent changes to regulatory guidelines and evolving manufacturing technologies will always introduce obstacles that we haven’t seen before.
+In order to keep combating new issues, she recommended that you change the lens you use to view the world of quality.

-If you are a regulated company like a pharmaceutical or medical device manufacturer, you’re well aware that your industry continually changes.
-Your quality assurance methods may be sufficient now, but will that always be the case going forward?
-Gulbrinski recommended that regulated industries explore more of a collective strategy by establishing a culture of quality.
-“You will only get so far – until you address the culture,” she said.
+If you are a regulated company like a pharmaceutical or medical device manufacturer, you’re well aware that your industry continually evolves.
+Your quality assurance methods may be sufficient now, but will that always be the case when regulatory standards change, technology becomes more advanced and consumer expectations become higher?
+Companies in regulated industries are encouraged to explore more of a collective strategy by establishing a culture of quality.
+“You will only get so far until you address the culture,” she said.

-So what does a culture of quality look like?
-Gulbrinski said it’s ultimately about getting people to act.
-To win in quality, adopt these three principles as a foundation for your initiatives.
+What does a culture of quality look like?
+Ultimately, it’s about getting people to act.
+To understand quality assurance trends and win in quality, Gulbinski recommends using the following three principles as a foundation for your quality initiatives.

-It’s a common belief that seasoned ship captains are keenly aware of every crew member, every function, every nut and every bolt on their vessels.
+It’s a common belief that seasoned ship captains are astute and keenly aware of every crew member, every function and every nut and every bolt on their vessels.
 Company leaders should be just as cognizant of their operations.
-Leadership is engaged, sets the tone and articulates the aligned vision and expectations.
+When leadership is engaged, it sets the tone and articulates the aligned vision and expectations of the organization.
 Senior management “walk throughs” nurture an environment of transparency, trust and the pursuit of continuous improvement.

 It will be easier for organizational leaders to engage in building a culture of quality when they see the inherent value that comes with this approach.
 Quality assurance processes that are woven into product design and all manufacturing phases reduce errors, which means there is less time and money spent correcting mistakes and repeating tasks.
 Depending on the size of your organization, the annual cost savings could reach into the millions.

-In order to stay current or even a step ahead of the frequently changing regulatory landscape, there needs to be an attitude of continuous improvement throughout your organization.
+In order to stay current or even a step ahead of quality assurance trends and the frequently changing regulatory landscape, there needs to be a collective effort toward continuous improvement.
 Operational excellence means that quality needs to be mobilized early in the product design stage and it should have its own set of metrics in every phase of manufacturing.

-A culture of quality means that every employee has the same vision of quality and understands where his or her contribution fits in that vision.
-The focus is on the product.
-Everyone has an end-to-end view of all products, processes and methods, and there is a free flow of communication, data and information throughout the supply chain.
+A culture of quality means that every employee has the same vision of quality and understands where their contribution fits in that vision.
+The focus is on the customer and developing products that meet customers’ needs.
+Everyone in the organization should have an end-to-end view of all products, processes and methods.
+There should also be a free flow of communication, data and information throughout the supply chain.

 This holistic approach to quality will help keep your employees sharp and able to make necessary adjustments faster.
-This is how you can better control variabilities, drive right-the-first-time performance and achieve a higher level of product reliability.
+Also, implementing a digitized quality management system (QMS) is how you can better control variables, drive right-the-first-time performance and achieve a higher level of product reliability.